-Figure 8-1.
+Figure 6-1.
 Enable Sector Protection

-8.1.2 Disable Sector Protection Command
+6.1.2 Disable Sector Protection Command

-To disable the sector protection using the software controlled method, the \overline{CS} pin must first be asserted as it would be with any other command.
-Once the \overline{CS} pin has been asserted, the appropriate 4-byte sequence for the Disable Sector Protection command must be clocked in via the input pin (SI).
-After the last bit of the command sequence has been clocked in, the \overline{CS} pin must be deasserted after which the sector protection will be disabled.
-The \overline{WP} pin must be in the deasserted state; otherwise, the Disable Sector Protection command will be ignored.
+To disable sector protection using the software controlled method, the \overline{CS} pin must first be asserted, as it would be with any other command.
+Once the \overline{CS} pin has been asserted, the appropriate four-byte sequence for the disable sector protection command must be clocked in via the input pin (SI).
+After the last bit of the command sequence has been clocked in, the \overline{CS} pin must be deasserted, after which the sector protection will be disabled.
+The \overline{WP} pin must be in the deasserted state; otherwise, the disable sector protection command will be ignored.

-Table 8-2.
+Table 6-2.
 Disenable Sector Protection Command

-Command Byte 1 Byte 2 Byte 3 Byte 4 Disable Sector Protection 3DH 2AH 7FH 9AH
+Command Byte 1 Byte 2 Byte 3 Byte 4 Disable sector protection 3DH 2AH 7FH 9AH

-Figure 8-2.
+Figure 6-2.
 Disable Sector Protection

-8.1.3 Various Aspects About Software Controlled Protection
+6.1.3 Various Aspects About Software Controlled Protection

 Software controlled protection is useful in applications in which the \overline{WP} pin is not or cannot be controlled by a host processor.
-In such instances, the \overline{WP} pin may be left floating (the \overline{WP} pin is internally pulled high) and sector protection can be controlled using the Enable Sector Protection and Disable Sector Protection commands.
+In such instances, the \overline{WP} pin may be left floating (the \overline{WP} pin is internally pulled high), and sector protection can be controlled using the enable sector protection and disable sector protection commands.

 If the device is power cycled, then the software controlled protection will be disabled.
-Once the device is powered up, the Enable Sector Protection command should be reissued if sector protection is desired and if the $\overline{\text{WP}}$ pin is not used.
+Once the device is powered up, the enable sector protection command should be reissued if sector protection is desired and if the \overline{WP} pin is not used.

-9. Hardware Controlled Protection
+7. Hardware Controlled Protection

-Sectors specified for protection in the Sector Protection Register and the Sector Protection Register itself can be protected from program and erase operations by asserting the \overline{WP} pin and keeping the pin in its asserted state.
-The Sector Protection Register and any sector specified for protection cannot be erased or reprogrammed as long as the \overline{WP} pin is asserted.
-In order to modify the Sector Protection Register, the \overline{WP} pin must be deasserted.
-If the \overline{WP} pin is permanently connected to GND, then the content of the Sector Protection Register cannot be changed.
-If the \overline{WP} pin is deasserted, or permanently connected to V{CC} , then the content of the Sector Protection Register can be modified.
+Sectors specified in the sector protection register for protection, and the sector protection register itself, can be protected from program and erase operations by asserting the \overline{WP} pin and keeping the pin in its asserted state.
+The sector protection register and any sector specified for protection cannot be erased or reprogrammed as long as the \overline{WP} pin is asserted.
+In order to modify the sector protection register, the \overline{WP} pin must be deasserted.
+If the \overline{WP} pin is permanently connected to GND, then the content of the sector protection register cannot be changed.
+If the \overline{WP} pin is deasserted or permanently connected to V{CC} , then the content of the sector protection register can be modified.

-The \overline{WP} pin will override the software controlled protection method but only for protecting the sectors.
-For example, if the sectors were not previously protected by the Enable Sector Protection command, then simply asserting the \overline{WP} pin would enable the sector protection within the maximum specified t{WPE} time.
-When the \overline{WP} pin is deasserted; however, the sector protection would no longer be enabled (after the maximum specified t{WPD} time) as long as the Enable Sector Protection command was not issued while the \overline{WP} pin was asserted.
-If the Enable Sector Protection command was issued before or while the \overline{WP} pin was asserted, then simply deasserting the \overline{WP} pin would not disable the sector protection.
-In this case, the Disable Sector Protection command would need to be issued while the \overline{WP} pin is deasserted to disable the sector protection.
-The Disable Sector Protection command is also ignored whenever the \overline{WP} pin is asserted.
+The \overline{WP} pin will override the software controlled protection method, but only for protecting the sectors.
+For example, if the sectors were not previously protected by the enable sector protection command, then simply asserting the \overline{WP} pin would enable sector protection within the maximum specified t{WPE} time.
+However, when the \overline{WP} pin is deasserted, sector protection would no longer be enabled (after the maximum specified t{WPD} time) as long as the enable sector protection command was not issued while the \overline{WP} pin was asserted.
+If the enable sector protection command was issued before or while the \overline{WP} pin was asserted, then simply deasserting the \overline{WP} pin would not disable sector protection.
+In this case, the disable sector protection command would need to be issued while the \overline{WP} pin is deasserted to disable sector protection.
+The disable sector protection command is also ignored whenever the \overline{WP} pin is asserted.

-A noise filter is incorporated to help protect against spurious noise that may inadvertently assert or deassert the $\overline{\text{WP}}$ pin.
+A noise filter is incorporated to help protect against spurious noise that may inadvertently assert or deassert the WP pin.

-The table below details the sector protection status for various scenarios of the $\overline{\text{WP}}$ pin, the Enable Sector Protection command, and the Disable Sector Protection command.
+The table below details the sector protection status for various scenarios of the $\overline{\text{WP}}$ pin, the enable sector protection command, and the disable sector protection command.

-Figure 9-1.
+Figure 7-1.
 WP Pin and Protection Status

-Table 9-1.
+Table 7-1.
 WP Pin and Protection Status